SuperCowPowers/workbench/docs/aws_setup/sso_setup.md

 **Windows**

-Download the MSI installer from <https://aws.amazon.com/cli/> and follow the installation instructions.
+Download the MSI installer (top right corner on this page) <https://aws.amazon.com/cli/> and follow the installation instructions.

 ## Running the SSO Configuration
 **Note:** You only need to do this once!